bandirom/bitnami-charts/bitnami/kong/README.md

 ## Upgrading

+### To 16.0.0

+This major updates the PostgreSQL subchart to its newest major, 18.0.0.
+Follow the [official instructions](https://www.postgresql.org/docs/18/upgrading.html) to upgrade to 18.x.

 ### To 15.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).